 His novels often contain semi-autobiographical elements.
 An avid wrestler, competing in tournaments till the age of 34, the sport of wrestling is a recurring theme in Irving’s work, along with the repeated motifs of academic life, sex, the city of Vienna and the process of writing.
 However, he has vehemently countered criticism that his novels recycle the same ideas, stating that ‘repetition in fiction is the necessary concomitant of having something worthwhile to say.’
 Other essential Irving works includes the dark, grotesque comedy about religious martyrdom, A Prayer For Owen Meany (1989).

 In 2000, he won an Academy Award for the script adaptation of his 1985 novel The Cider House Rules, a dysfunctional family tale which explores the ethics of abortion.
 Irving was inducted into the American Academy of Arts and Letters in 2001.
 In recent years Irving has settled in Vermont and used the state as inspiration for some of his works.
-His thirteenth novel In One Person is due to be published in May 2012.
+His thirteenth novel In One Person was published in May 2012.